 A dropdown field lets users choose one option from a set list of different variations.
 Users can simply click on the field to see all the dropdown choices.

-As a website owner, you can use dropdown fields to create web forms, such as email newsletter signups, contact forms, event registration forms, or product order forms.
+As a website owner, you can use dropdown fields to create web forms, such as contact forms, event registration forms, email newsletter signups, or product order forms.

 Dropdown fields can improve your form’s effectiveness.
 Here are a few advantages:

-• Consistency.
+- 💡 Consistency.
 The set list of options keeps the collected data consistent and prevents invalid entries.
 This makes data analysis more accurate.

-• Dynamic fields.
+- 🎢 Dynamic fields.
 Dropdown fields make it easier to set conditional logic.
 The set list of options lets you show additional fields based on user selection without unnecessary hurdles.

-• Reduced form length.
+- ✂️ Reduced form length.
 Combining multiple options into a compact dropdown menu makes your form look less intimidating.
 This can result in a better user experience.

-That being said, let’s take a look at how to create forms with dropdown fields in WordPress.
+Now, let’s take a look at how to create forms with dropdown fields in WordPress.
 Here is a quick overview of the steps we will cover in this tutorial:

 Let’s get started!

-Step 1: Installing WPForms
+Step 1: Installing the WPForms Plugin

 The good news is WPBeginner readers get a special 50% off by using the WPForms coupon: SAVE50.

-To install and activate WPForms, you can read our guide on how to install a WordPress plugin.
+For detailed instructions, you can read our guide on how to install a WordPress plugin.

-Step 2: Creating a New Form
+Step 2: Creating a New Form Using WPForms

 Upon activation, you should see a WPForms menu in your WordPress admin area like this: